sammyt79/ContactInformationProgram/README.md

 To run the program

-Contact Information Program/Part1/dist/Part1.jar

-Contact Information Program/Part2/dist/Part2.jar
+Download and unzip "Contact Information Program.zip"

+Run "Part1.jar" to save data to file - Contact Information Program\Part1\dist\Part1.jar

+Run "Part2.jar" to view the contents of the file - Contact Information Program\Part2\dist\Part2.jar